Björk: 2011–2016: Biophilia and Vulnicura

 She released the 2012 remix album Bastards.
 It featured remixes by Death Grips and Syrian musician Omar Souleyman.
 In 2013, Björk featured in a Channel 4 documentary along with Sir David Attenborough called When Björk Met Attenborough, as part of their Mad4Music season of programmes.
-Björk and Attenborough discussed the human relationship with music, focusing around Biophilia, and also featuring scientist Oliver Sacks.
+Björk and Attenborough discussed the human relationship with music, focusing around Biophilia and also featuring scientist Oliver Sacks.
 In 2014, the apps were the first ever to be inducted into the Museum of Modern Art's permanent collection.
-In June, Björk recorded original vocal samples for Death Grips, which they used on all 8 songs of Niggas on the Moon, the first part of their double LP, The Powers That B. In late 2014, a concert film, Björk: Biophilia Live, was released worldwide, including in more than 400 cinemas.
+In June, Björk recorded original vocal samples for Death Grips, which they used on all eight songs of Niggas on the Moon, the first part of their double LP, The Powers That B. In late 2014, a concert film, Björk: Biophilia Live, was released worldwide at more than 400 cinemas.

-Björk worked with producers Arca and the Haxan Cloak on her eight studio album, titled Vulnicura.
-On 18 January 2015, just days after being publicly announced, and two months ahead of its scheduled release, a supposed full version of the album leaked online.
+Björk worked with producers Arca and the Haxan Cloak on her eighth studio album, titled Vulnicura.
+On 18 January 2015, just days after being publicly announced and two months ahead of its scheduled release, a supposed full version of the album leaked online.
 In an effort to salvage potential losses in sales due to the leak and to allow fans to hear the album in superior quality, it was made available worldwide on 20 January 2015 on iTunes.
-Vulnicura is a portrayal of her breakup with former partner, Matthew Barney, with lyrics that are emotionally raw in comparison to the abstract concerns of her previous album.
+Vulnicura is a portrayal of her breakup with former partner Matthew Barney, with lyrics that are emotionally raw in comparison to the abstract concerns of her previous album.
 Its surprise release was positively compared to recent album releases from Madonna and Beyoncé, the former of whom also released her album to iTunes after being leaked, and the latter of whom wanted to revolutionize how albums were released and consumed.
 Björk began her world tour in March 2015 at Carnegie Hall performing "Black Lake" and other tracks from Vulnicura as well as several from her back catalog with accompaniment from the ensemble Alarm Will Sound, Arca on electronics (on festival dates the Haxan Cloak took over) and percussionist Manu Delago.
 After completing its New York residency, the tour travelled to Europe before ending in August 2015.